 Cloud and Network Infrastructures - ICT Innovation (EIT Digital Master School), Master of Science (Technology)

 When our networks became overwhelmed with connected devices and streaming services, cloud computing saved the day.
-Now, the so-called ‘cloudification’ of networks is set to unleash a new era of smart connectivity – enabling everything from Industry 4.0 applications to autonomous vehicles, augmented reality, and urban infrastructure.
+Now, the so-called ‘cloudification’ of networks is set to unleash a new era of smart connectivity – enabling everything from Industry 4.0 applications to autonomous vehicles, 5G and 6G, augmented reality, and urban infrastructure.

 Human-Computer Interaction and Design - ICT Innovation (EIT Digital Master School), Master of Science (Technology)